pateskinasy/pateskinasy.github.io/_posts/2022-07-23-of-course-you-are-not-a-shady-supplier.md

 <p class="notice">
 <b><i>
-According to a recent Mckinsey's study<sup>1</sup>, over 20% of large buyers already use sustainability measures as primary criteria in sourcing decisions or supplier reviews, whereas over 60% are working on their sustainability strategy for procurement.</i></b></p>
+According to a recent McKinsey's study<sup>1</sup>, over 20% of large buyers already use sustainability measures as primary criteria in sourcing decisions or supplier reviews, whereas over 60% are working on their sustainability strategy for procurement.</i></b></p>

 ## Your investors are looking at you